Padauk Wood vs Teak Wood | Uses, Advantages, and Disadvantages

 Padauk

-Wood is stable and highly durable.
-It has excellent decay resistance properties.
-Padauk is also resistant to termites and other insects.
-Therefore it is suitable for both indoor and outdoor purposes.
+Padauk is highly durable and has excellent decay resistance.
+It is resistant to termites and insects, making it suitable for both indoor and outdoor use.

-Teak is one of the most durable and stable woods.
-It is rot-resistant and water-resistant.
-Due to its natural oil content, it protects the wood from moisture and insects.
+Teak is one of the most durable woods.
+It is naturally resistant to rot, water, and insects due to its oil content.

 Padauk Wood Pros and Cons